alexanderhale/home-assistant/README.md

 You can now configure your sensors to pass their data to the IP address of your tablet.
 For more configuration information, see the [Home Assistant page on MQTT](https://www.home-assistant.io/integrations/mqtt/).

 # Conclusion
 That's it, that's all!
-From here, it's up to you: you can create any automation you can dream of.
 This guide has focused on the configuration process, because it's unique to the Nexus 7 tablet.
-From here on out, the process of creating automations on the tablet is identical to creating automations on any other Home Assistant installation.
+From here on out, it's in your hands: the process of creating automations on the tablet is identical to creating automations on any other Home Assistant installation.

 If there is a step you think I missed, or a snag you ran into during the installation process, please free to open an issue and/or create a PR - let's keep this guide up to date so it remains useful as time goes on.